101arrowz/pwa-manifest/README.md

 In the case of icon generation, you could manually do it with something like [Real Favicon Generator](https://realfavicongenerator.net), but if you ever change your main icon, you have to run through the entire process again.
 That's no fun.

 Integrating manifest generation into the build pipeline makes life easier.
-There's minimal configuration but everything is still completely configurable.
+Only minimal configuration is *required*, but if you want you can still customize to your heart's content.

 ## Are there any limitations?
 Yes.
 As of now, the plugin only supports applications that have a single HTML file, `index.html`, at their root paths.
 That should be almost all of them, but if you need the manifest served at multiple HTML files, you're out of luck.
 (If anyone needs this, you can make an issue and provide your use case.)